We ensure the safe and efficient clean-up of the UK’s nuclear legacy.

 Magnox sites and Harwell and Winfrith

-The Magnox fleet, once the mainstay of nuclear power generation in the UK, comprised 11 generating stations: Berkeley, Bradwell, Calder Hall, Chapelcross, Dungeness A, Hinkley Point A, Hunterston A, Oldbury, Sizewell A, Trawsfynydd and Wylfa.
+The Magnox fleet, once the mainstay of nuclear power generation in the UK, comprised 11 generating stations: Berkeley, Bradwell, Calder Hall (located on Sellafield site), Chapelcross, Dungeness A, Hinkley Point A, Hunterston A, Oldbury, Sizewell A, Trawsfynydd and Wylfa.

 All Magnox sites transition through the following phases: